 the victim was able to use a federal law covering consumer reporting agencies to obtain a monetary settlement that

 will provide a significant incentive to stop the circulating of incorrect criminal background check reports.
 By

 contrast, the Wisconsin case, which involves criminal background reports produced by the Wisconsin Department of

 Justice, has no such remedy.

 View more videos at: http://nbcchicago.com.

-Court of Appeals Requires Hearing in Wrongfully Terminated Day Care License Case
+Wisconsin Appellate Courts Require Hearing in Wrongfully Terminated Day Care License Cases

 In 2009, in its haste to "do something" about newspaper reports of fraud in the child care program,

 the Wisconsin legislature an ambiguous statute.
 The new law permanently disqualifies people who have been

 convicted of a crime involving "fraudulent activity" by a participant in any one of many, specifically listed,